ahmetb/sheets-url-shortener/README.md

 ## Redirector Server with Google Sheets

-This is a simple web server that can redirect a pre-defined set of URLs in Google Sheets, such as:
+This is a simple web server that can redirect a pre-defined set of URLs in Google Sheets.
+All you need to do is define a [Google Sheets][ex] like the following, and deploy a simple app just by clicking around.

 | shortcut | url |
 |----|---|